How to Make Wine Soap: Cold Process and Rebatch Recipes

 When making soap, be sure to do so in a safe area where you won’t be disturbed by small children or pets.
 Also be sure to start with a clean workspace.
 Then gather together the ingredients and supplies to you need to started.

 Once you have everything in order and ready to go, here is how to make soap with wine using the cold process soap making method:

 1. Begin by measuring out the chilled wine of your choice in fluid ounces.
-I used a local white wine for my recipe.
+I used a local white wine to formulate my soap.